corticon/corticon.js-samples/DynamicForms/docs/AuthoringClientSideComponents.md

 How does the CSC maintain the state of the overall flow?
 It does so by:
-1. Keeping a variable for the current stage to execute and setting the next stage to execute based on instructions from the DS.
-Specifically, the DS sets the attribute UI.nextStageNumber to specify the next step in the flow.
-Thus, when the CSC is ready for the next step in the flow, it invokes the DS by setting UI.currentStageNumber to UI.nextStageNumber in the input payload of the DS.
+1. Keeping a variable for the current stage to execute and setting the next stage to execute based on instructions from the decision service.
+Specifically, the decision service sets the attribute UI.nextStageNumber to specify the next step in the flow.
+Thus, when the CSC is ready for the next step in the flow, it invokes the decision service by setting UI.currentStageNumber to UI.nextStageNumber in the input payload of the decision service.
 2. Keeping a variable to an object literal for the set of data (answers) entered at each step.
-   The answers are stored in specific fields, again as specified by the DS.
+   The answers are stored in specific fields, again as specified by the decision service.
 Specifically, the field is specified in each UIControl as field UIControl.fieldName.
-3. Upon receiving a “done” instruction from the DS (a notification of the end of the flow), it is expected the collected data will be passed to another function or process; typically an event will be raised with a pointer to the JSON data collected during the flow.
+3. Upon receiving a “done” instruction from the decision service (a notification of the end of the flow), it is expected the collected data will be passed to another function or process; typically an event will be raised with a pointer to the JSON data collected during the flow.
 Specifically, this is specified in the UI.done attribute.

-It’s important to keep in mind that the DS does not maintain any state.
+It’s important to keep in mind that the decision service does not maintain any state.

 Another way to look at that is:
 1. The CSC does not know the questions to be asked and what the answers mean.
-It simply stores the answers as specified by the DS.
+It simply stores the answers as specified by the decision service.
-2. The DS does not know the current state of the questionnaire but know what to do at each step.
+2. The decision service does not know the current state of the questionnaire but know what to do at each step.

-# Storing answers with multiple projects/Multiple DS
+# Storing answers with multiple projects/Multiple Decision Services

 As the CSC can be reused across different projects, there is a need to be able to specify where to store the data within the returned JSON payload.

-The DS can optionally specify a path to where the data will be stored within the answers object literal.
+The decision service can optionally specify a path to where the data will be stored within the answers object literal.
 This is specified with UI.pathToData
 When not specified the CSC will write the answers at the root of the object literal.
-The CSC is responsible for maintaining the state of the pathToData as it can change between stages but the DS is not responsible for specifying the pathToData at every single step.
+The CSC is responsible for maintaining the state of the pathToData as it can change between stages but the decision service is not responsible for specifying the pathToData at every single step.

 # Rendering UI Controls

-The CSC receives the list of UI controls to render from the DS JSON payload at the “UI.containers” element.
+The CSC receives the list of UI controls to render from the decision service JSON payload at the “UI.containers” element.
 This is an array of all the containers to render for this stage.
 The container can be viewed as a panel containing various labels and input fields.
 The container has various attributes, for example a title.